ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ~~~~

-# Claim Characteristics {#Claim_Characteristics}
+# New Claim Design Considerations {#Claim_Characteristics}

-The following is design guidance for creating new EAT claims, particularly those to be registered with IANA.
+The following are design considerations that may be helpful to take into account when creating new EAT claims.

-Much of this guidance is generic and could also be considered when designing new CWT or JWT claims.
+It is the product of discussion in the working group.

+EAT reuses the CWT and JWT claims registries.
+There is no registriy exclusively for EAT claims.
+This is not an update to the expert review criteria for the JWT and CWT claims registries as that would be an overreach for this document.

 ## Interoperability and Relying Party Orientation